NewVote/newvote-rhok/README.md

+## Check out the new mock ups of the new Solution and Issue Pages (above)

 ## Before You Begin

 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application: